bisqwit/TinyDeflate/README.md

 // These are the same as the first six, but instead of an input functor,
 // they use a pair of forward iterators to indicate the range of input data.
+// Forward iterators are used like input iterators, but two iterators can be compared for equality.

 template<typename ForwardIterator, typename OutputFunctor>
 int Deflate(ForwardIterator&& begin, ForwardIterator&& end, OutputFunctor&& output); // (2) (6) (7)